Snugug/monsters-and-magic/src/content/monsters/swarm-of-ravens.md

 strong: 0
 energetic: 0
 conditioned: 0
-spicy: ''
+spicy: ""
 naturalWeapons:
-  - name: Claw
+  - name: Beaks
     damage: 1d6
     element: physical
 attacks:
-  - name: Beaks
-    type: attack
-    damage: 1d6
-    element: physical
-    condition: ''
-    ap: 2
-    fatigue: 0
-    trigger: ''
-    recharge: ''
-    thread: false
-    description: 'or 2 (1d4) Piercing damage if the swarm is Bloodied. range: 5'
   - name: Cacophony
     type: focus
-    damage: ''
+    damage: ""
-    element: ''
+    element: ""
-    condition: ''
+    condition: ""
     ap: 2
     fatigue: 0
-    trigger: ''
+    trigger: ""
     recharge: 1d6
     thread: false
-    description: >-
-      Choose one creature in the swarm’s space.
+    description: Choose one creature in the swarm’s space.
 They make a focus saving throw.
 On a miss, The target has the Deafened condition until the start of the swarm’s next turn.
 While Deafened, the target also has Disadvantage on ability checks and attack rolls.
 On a weak hit, The target is not affected.
 techniques: []